solid-process/solid-result/README.md

 ## About

 [Rodrigo Serradura](https://github.com/serradura) created this project.
-He is the B/CDD process/method creator and has already made similar gems like the [u-case](https://github.com/serradura/u-case) and [kind](https://github.com/serradura/kind/blob/main/lib/kind/result.rb).
-This gem can be used independently, but it also contains essential features that facilitate the adoption of B/CDD in code.
+He is the Solid Process creator and has already made similar gems like the [u-case](https://github.com/serradura/u-case) and [kind](https://github.com/serradura/kind/blob/main/lib/kind/result.rb).
+This gem can be used independently, but it also contains essential features that facilitate the adoption of Solid Process (the method) in code.

 <p align="right"><a href="#-solidresult">⬆️ &nbsp;back to top</a></p>